-Your bank manager can advise you whether you are eligible.
+Your bank relationship manager can advise you whether you are eligible.

 You might give a personal guarantee for business debts.
 Your personal assets (including your house) can be at risk if the guarantee is called upon.

-Sole traders (those in a partnership) are already personally liable for all business debts.
+Sole traders and those in a partnership are already personally liable for all business debts.

 Directors of limited companies are often asked to provide personal guarantees in case the business fails.

 You might be able to negotiate a limit to the amount of any personal guarantee or how long it lasts.